Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: The Topological Mirror Symmetry Conjecture by Hausel--Thaddeus

 We will now turn to a description of the $\PGL_n$-counterpart of the Prym-variety $\Pc_{\SL_n}/\Aa$.
 At first we recall its definition, which renders the description of the action on $\Mm_{\PGL_n}^e$ relative to $\Aa$ tautological.
-We then return to the verification of the properties demanded in Situation \ref{situation}.
+We then turn to the verification of the properties demanded in Definition \ref{situation}.
+Recall that we denote $\Pic(X)[n]$ by $\Gamma$.